jitsi/jicofo/README.md

 ## Running Jicofo from distribution package

-1. Build distribution package using ant target for your OS: "dist.lin", "dist.lin64", "dist.macosx", "dist.win" or "dist.win64"
+1. Build distribution package using ant target for your OS: `dist.lin`, `dist.lin64`, `dist.macosx`, `dist.win` or `dist.win64`
-2. Package will be placed in 'dist/{os-name}' folder.
+2. Package will be placed in `dist/{os-name}` folder.
 3. Extract distribution package to the folder of your choice.
-4. Assuming Prosody has been configured using "Manual configuration for Prosody" 'jicofo' run script should be executed with following arguments:
+4. Assuming Prosody has been configured using "Manual configuration for Prosody" `jicofo.sh` run script should be executed with following arguments:

         ./jicofo.sh --domain=jitsi.exmaple.com --secret=focus_secret --user_domain=auth.jitsi.example.com --user_name=focus --user_password=focuspassword

 ## Run arguments descripton
-- --domain=DOMAIN sets the XMPP domain
+- `--domain=DOMAIN` sets the XMPP domain
-- --host=HOST sets the hostname of the XMPP server (default: --domain, if --domain is set, localhost otherwise)
+- `--host=HOST` sets the hostname of the XMPP server (default: `--domain`, if `--domain` is set, `localhost` otherwise)
-- --port=PORT sets the port of the XMPP server (default: 5347)
+- `--port=PORT` sets the port of the XMPP server (default: 5347)
-- --subdomain=SUBDOMAIN sets the sub-domain used to bind focus XMPP component (default: focus)
+- `--subdomain=SUBDOMAIN` sets the sub-domain used to bind focus XMPP component (default: `focus`)
-- --secret=SECRET sets the shared secret used to authenticate focus component to the XMPP server
+- `--secret=SECRET` sets the shared secret used to authenticate focus component to the XMPP server
-- --user_domain=DOMAIN specifies the name of XMPP domain used by the focus user to login
+- `--user_domain=DOMAIN` specifies the name of XMPP domain used by the focus user to login
-- --user_name=USERNAME specifies the username used by the focus XMPP user to login. (default: focus@user_domain)
+- `--user_name=USERNAME` specifies the username used by the focus XMPP user to login. (default: `focus@user_domain`)
-- --user_password=PASSWORD specifies the password used by focus XMPP user to login.
+- `--user_password=PASSWORD` specifies the password used by focus XMPP user to login.
 If not provided then focus user will use anonymous authentication method

 ## Secure domain